BE 2026

 STAFF

-BIG EARS FESTIVAL EMPLOYS A FULL-TIME STAFF DEDICATED TO ORGANIZING AND PRODUCING ITS MARQUEE, ANNUAL FESTIVAL AS WELL AS A BEVY OF OTHER EVENTS AND COMMUNITY PROGRAMS THROUGHOUT THE YEAR.
+BIG EARS FESTIVAL EMPLOYS A FULL-TIME STAFF DEDICATED TO ORGANIZING AND PRODUCING ITS MARQUEE, ANNUAL FESTIVAL, AS WELL AS A BEVY OF OTHER EVENTS AND COMMUNITY PROGRAMS THROUGHOUT THE YEAR.

 ASHLEY CAPPS // EXECUTIVE & ARTISTIC DIRECTOR